mwkaufmann/requests/README.md

 Requests is a http request lib for java inspired by The Python [requests](http://docs.python-requests.org/) Module.

-The Httpclient lib is greate, but has too complex API, which confuse beginners.
+The Httpclient lib is great, but has too complex API, which confuse beginners.
 Requests build simple and flexible api, both for common and advanced Usage.

 #User Guide
 ##Get Requests